Image by Marco Cristofori Getty Images

 The inescapable symbol of Veliko Târnovo, this reconstructed fortress dominates the skyline and is one of Bulgaria’s most beloved monuments.
-The former seat of the medieval tsars, it boasts the remains of more than 400 houses, 18 churches, the royal palace, an execution rock and more.
+The former seat of the medieval tsars, it hosts the remains of more than 400 houses, 18 churches, the royal palace, an execution rock and more.
 Watch your step: there are lots of potholes, broken steps and unfenced drops.
 The fortress morphs into a psychedelic spectacle with a magnificent night-time Sound & Light Show.

 Not much English-language information is provided, but guided English-language tours (10 lv) can be arranged by enquiring at the tourist-information centre.